Seattle Torrent: Arena

-The team will play at Climate Pledge Arena, which it shares with the Seattle Kraken of the National Hockey League and Seattle Storm of the WNBA.
+The team plays home games at Climate Pledge Arena, which it shares with the Seattle Kraken of the National Hockey League and Seattle Storm of the WNBA.
 It has a seating capacity of 17,151, making it the second-largest arena in the PWHL by capacity.
-The team's training facility will be the Kraken Community Iceplex in the Northgate neighborhood of Seattle, which it will share with the Kraken.
+The team's training facility is the Kraken Community Iceplex in the Northgate neighborhood of Seattle, which it also shares with the Kraken.